Controlled Analyses of Social Biases in Wikipedia Bios: Analysis

-\textbf{Conclusions and Future Work} We present a method that can be used to build matched corpora of Wikipedia articles.
-While we focus on Wikipedia biography pages, this method could be used to construct controlled corpora for any set of documents with sparse metadata.
-As demonstrated through our initial analysis, our methodology can help identify systemic differences between sets of articles, facilitate analysis of specific social theories, and provide guidance for reducing bias in corpora.
+\textbf{Conclusion} We present a method that can be used to construct controlled corpora for documents with sparse metadata.
+As demonstrated in our analysis, this methodology can help identify systemic differences between sets of articles, facilitate analysis of specific social theories, and provide guidance for reducing bias in corpora.

-\begin{acks} We would like to thank Martin Gerlach, Lucille Njoo, Xinru Yan, Michael Miller Yoder, and Leila Zia for their helpful feedback.
-A.F. would like to acknowledge support from a Google PhD Fellowship. \end{acks}
+\begin{acks} We thank Martin Gerlach, Lucille Njoo, Xinru Yan, Michael Miller Yoder, and Leila Zia for their helpful feedback.
+A.F. would like to acknowledge support from a Google PhD Fellowship.
+This material is based upon work supported by the National Science Foundation under Grant No.~IIS2040926 and the DARPA CMO under Contract No.~HR001120C0124. \end{acks}